Nasal polyps are fleshy outgrowths of the mucous membrane of the nose.

 Many people are not aware that they have nasal polyps, although they may have sneezing, nasal congestion, obstruction, drainage of fluid down the throat (postnasal drip), facial pain, excessive discharge from the nose, loss of smell (anosmia), reduced ability to smell (hyposmia), itching around the eyes, and chronic infections.

 Corticosteroids in the form of nasal sprays or oral tablets may shrink or eliminate polyps.
-Endoscopic surgery or oral corticosteroids are needed if polyps block the airways or cause frequent sinus infections.
+Surgical removal of polyps is needed if they block the airways or cause frequent sinus infections.
 Polyps tend to grow back unless the underlying irritation, allergy, or infection is controlled.
 Using an aerosol corticosteroid spray may slow recurrences.
-However, a doctor may need to examine the person periodically with nasal endoscopy (looking in the nose with a small rigid or flexible viewing tube) to evaluate and treat persistent or recurring problems.
+Doctors may need to periodically use nasal endoscopy (looking in the nose with a small rigid or flexible viewing tube) to evaluate and treat people with persistent or recurring problems.
 People who have severe symptoms caused by recurring polyps may need to have portions of their sinuses removed or corrected.
 Most surgical procedures are done with an endoscope.